HarryJCooper/3DWeb/README.md

 # 3DWeb
-An attempt at making a VR web browser that feels native with Unity and OpenXR
+An attempt at making a native feeling VR web browser that feels native with Unity and OpenXR
 ## How it works
 * Hit a URL
 * Parse the HTML (using AngleSharp)